Yash-Pagar1/C-Programs/README.md

 - Data Structures: Linked lists, Stacks, Queues, Trees, etc.
 - File Handling: Reading from and writing to files.
 - Miscellaneous: Miscellaneous programs showcasing unique features of C.
+- i have included some projects also in C

 ## Usage
 Feel free to clone or download the repository and use the programs for your learning and projects.
 Contributions and improvements are welcome!